stigrs/diim/README.md

 ### Supported Platforms

-The test suite that exercises ChemApps has been built and passes successfully on the following platforms:
+The test suite that exercises DIIM has been built and passes successfully on the following platforms:
-* GNU/Linux using GCC 6.4.0, 7.3.0
+* GNU/Linux using GCC 6.5.0, 7.5.0
 * GNU/Linux using Clang 6.0
-* OS X Sierra (10.12) using Apple Xcode 9.2
+* macOS 10.14.6 using Apple Xcode 11.0
-* OS X High Sierra (10.13) using Apple Xcode 9.4, 10.0
+* macOS 10.15.5 using Apple Xcode 12.0.1
 * Windows using Visual Studio 2017 (x86 and x64)

 ### Obtaining the Source Code

 The source code can be obtained from

-        git clone git@github.com:stigrs/chemapps.git
+        git clone git@github.com:stigrs/diim.git

 ### Building the Software

-These steps assumes that the source code of this repository has been cloned into a directory called `chemapps`.
+These steps assumes that the source code of this repository has been cloned into a directory called `diim`.

 1. Create a directory to contain the build outputs:

-        cd chemapps
+        cd diim
         mkdir build
         cd build